Amazing steak sandwiches layered with caramelized onions, mozzarella cheese and barbecue sauce. This recipe will become one of your family favorites!

 - 2 tablespoons of butter

-- 2 pounds of boneless rib steak sliced thinly
+- 2 pounds boneless rib steak, thinly sliced

 - 2 tablespoons olive oil